-The likely consequence of any decision in the long term -

-The Board of Directors of the Company operate the Company in accordance with the Company's Articles, the Board Charter and the overall abrdn plc business plan, which considers the long term success of the Company and the abrdn Group as a whole, and the likely long term consequences of any decisions by the Company are taken into account.
+The likely consequence of any decision in the long term - The Board of Directors of the Company operate the Company in accordance with the Company's Articles, the Board Charter and the overall abrdn plc business plan, which considers the long term success of the Company and abrdn Group as a whole, and the likely long term consequences of any decisions by the Company are taken into account.
 The Directors have determined that there are no Company specific matters appropriate to disclose in relation to long term decisions made by the Company.

-The interests of the Company's employees -

-The Company has direct employees.
+The interests of the company's employees - The Company has direct employees.
 Within the abrdn Group, engagement with employees is considered at abrdn Group level and employee engagement matters have been disclosed in the abrdn plc Annual Report and Accounts which does not form part of this report.
 The Directors have determined that there are no Company specific matters appropriate to disclose in relation to engagement with employees.

-The need to foster the Company's business relationships with suppliers, customers and others -

-Supplier relationships within the abrdn Group of companies are managed under the Outsourcing and Third Party Management Policies, which apply to all subsidiary companies.
-Engagement with suppliers, customers and others is considered at abrdn Group group level and engagement matters have been disclosed in the abrdn plc Annual Report and Accounts which does not form part of this report.
-The Company's Board of Directors receives reports from the Distribution function, the function within the abrdn plc group which engages with clients and customers, as part of its regular meetings.
+The need to foster the company's business relationships with suppliers, customers and others - Supplier relationships within the abrdn Group of companies are managed under the Outsourcing and Third Party Management Policies, which apply to all subsidiary companies.
+Engagement with suppliers, customers and others is considered at abrdn group level and engagement matters have been disclosed in the abrdn plc Annual Report and Accounts which does not form part of this report.
+The Company's Board of Directors receives reports from the Distribution function, the function within the abrdn Group which engages with clients and customers, as part of its regular meetings.
 The Directors have determined that there are no company specific matters appropriate to disclose in relation to suppliers, customers and others.

-The impact of the Company's operations on the community and the environment -

-Engagement on environmental and community matters is considered at abrdn plc level and such matters have been disclosed in the abrdn plc Annual Report and Accounts which does not form part of this report.
+The impact of the company's operations on the community and the environment - Engagement on environmental and community matters is considered at abrdn plc level and such matters have been disclosed in the abrdn plc Annual Report and Accounts which does not form part of this report.
 The Directors have determined that there are no company specific matters appropriate to disclose, as the disclosures contained within the abrdn plc Annual report and Accounts, which do not form part of this report, adequately reflect the engagement by the Company in respect of environmental and community matters.
+Compliance with the new task force for climate related financial disclosures can be found in the abrdn plc Annual Report and Accounts.

-The desirability of the Company maintaining a reputation for high standards of business conduct -

-Maintaining a reputation for, and upholding, high standards of business conduct is vital to the ongoing success of the abrdn Group, including the Company.
+The desirability of the company maintaining a reputation for high standards of business conduct - Maintaining a reputation for, and upholding, high standards of business conduct is vital to the ongoing success of the abrdn Group, including the Company.

-The need to act fairly as between members of the Company -

-The Company has a single member, and is a wholly owned subsidiary of abrdn plc.
+The need to act fairly as between members of the company - The Company has a single member, and is a wholly owned subsidiary of abrdn plc.